Great West Life Assurance Co. Can Sells 1,672 Shares of Avis Budget Group, Inc. (NASDAQ:CAR)

 Great West Life Assurance Co.
 Can lowered its position in Avis Budget Group, Inc. (NASDAQ:CAR) by 5.1% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The firm owned 31,326 shares of the business services provider’s stock after selling 1,672 shares during the quarter.
 Great West Life Assurance Co.
 Can’s holdings in Avis Budget Group were worth $824,000 as of its most recent SEC filing.

 Several other hedge funds have also recently made changes to their positions in the business.
 NEXT Financial Group Inc acquired a new position in shares of Avis Budget Group in the third quarter valued at approximately $32,000.
-PNC Financial Services Group Inc. grew its position in Avis Budget Group by 16.9% during the second quarter.
-PNC Financial Services Group Inc. now owns 2,122 shares of the business services provider’s stock worth $48,000 after buying an additional 307 shares in the last quarter.
-Point72 Asset Management L.P. acquired a new stake in Avis Budget Group during the third quarter worth approximately $121,000.
-Nisa Investment Advisors LLC grew its position in Avis Budget Group by 293.7% during the third quarter.
-Nisa Investment Advisors LLC now owns 5,000 shares of the business services provider’s stock worth $132,000 after buying an additional 3,730 shares in the last quarter.
+PNC Financial Services Group Inc. grew its position in shares of Avis Budget Group by 16.9% in the second quarter.
+PNC Financial Services Group Inc. now owns 2,122 shares of the business services provider’s stock valued at $48,000 after purchasing an additional 307 shares during the last quarter.
+Point72 Asset Management L.P. acquired a new position in shares of Avis Budget Group in the third quarter valued at approximately $121,000.
+Nisa Investment Advisors LLC grew its position in shares of Avis Budget Group by 293.7% in the third quarter.
+Nisa Investment Advisors LLC now owns 5,000 shares of the business services provider’s stock valued at $132,000 after purchasing an additional 3,730 shares during the last quarter.
 Finally, Zurcher Kantonalbank Zurich Cantonalbank grew its position in Avis Budget Group by 20.9% during the third quarter.
 Zurcher Kantonalbank Zurich Cantonalbank now owns 6,567 shares of the business services provider’s stock worth $173,000 after buying an additional 1,133 shares in the last quarter.
 Institutional investors own 99.53% of the company’s stock.

 A number of equities research analysts recently issued reports on the company.
+Deutsche Bank Aktiengesellschaft reissued a “hold” rating and set a $38.00 price target (up previously from $34.00) on shares of Avis Budget Group in a research report on Friday, October 30th.
+BidaskClub downgraded Avis Budget Group from a “hold” rating to a “sell” rating in a research report on Tuesday, December 22nd.
 Zacks Investment Research raised Avis Budget Group from a “sell” rating to a “hold” rating and set a $38.00 price target on the stock in a research report on Wednesday, October 21st.
-Barclays increased their price target on Avis Budget Group from $28.00 to $35.00 and gave the stock an “equal weight” rating in a research report on Wednesday, October 28th.
-Deutsche Bank Aktiengesellschaft restated a “hold” rating and set a $38.00 target price (up from $34.00) on shares of Avis Budget Group in a research note on Friday, October 30th.
-JPMorgan Chase & Co. upped their target price on Avis Budget Group from $26.00 to $40.00 and gave the stock a “neutral” rating in a research note on Thursday, October 22nd.
-Finally, BidaskClub cut Avis Budget Group from a “hold” rating to a “sell” rating in a research note on Tuesday, December 22nd.
+JPMorgan Chase & Co. increased their price target on Avis Budget Group from $26.00 to $40.00 and gave the stock a “neutral” rating in a research report on Thursday, October 22nd.
+Finally, Barclays increased their price target on Avis Budget Group from $28.00 to $35.00 and gave the stock an “equal weight” rating in a research report on Wednesday, October 28th.
 One research analyst has rated the stock with a sell rating, six have given a hold rating and two have issued a buy rating to the company.
 The stock presently has a consensus rating of “Hold” and an average price target of $35.17.

 Shares of CAR opened at $38.77 on Wednesday.
 Avis Budget Group, Inc. has a 52 week low of $6.35 and a 52 week high of $52.98.
 The stock has a market capitalization of $2.70 billion, a price-to-earnings ratio of -5.93 and a beta of 2.31.
 The stock has a fifty day moving average of $37.47 and a 200-day moving average of $32.73.